Deratiseur/Combino/Derats_Combino/Kurosaï_Read_me.txt

 v5.2: If the "Recipes require gems" option was installed, Kurosai had nothing to say.
 	  Labels added for Selphira.
 v5.3: Correction of a typo in one of the dialog files.
 Correction of spelling mistakes.
 Thanks to Le Marquis.
+v6: All +x rings, amulets, cloaks and armors +x can no longer be worn in conjunction with other similar items.